Praxis

 Large language models like ChatGPT do something that seems very simple: Next word prediction.

-We saw an example of predicting just one word.
-These models predict only one word at a time, but they can do this for very long sequences of words.
+This is an example of predicting just one word.
+While these models predict only one word at a time, they can do this for very long sequences of words.

-What the model does is learning the probability distribution of the next word given the previous words.
-It is to create a list of non-negative numbers, one for each possible next word, that add up to 1.
+The model tries to learn the probability distribution of the next word given the previous words.
+It seeks to create a list of numbers between 0 and 1, one for each possible next word, that together add up to 1.
+These numbers are the probability of choosing that word as the next word in the sentence.

-Given the previous words \(w_1, w_2, \ldots, w_{t-1}\), the probability of predicting the next word \(w_{t}\) is called conditional probability: it essentially measures for all words in the vocabulary, “the probability of the next word being this word, based on what was already said”.
+Given the previous words \(w_1, w_2, \ldots, w_{t-1}\), the probability of predicting the next word \(w_{t}\) is called conditional probability: it measures for all words in the vocabulary “the probability of this word being next, based on what was already said”.

 \[ P(w_t \mid w_1, w_2, \ldots, w_{t-1}) = \frac{P(w_1, w_2, \ldots, w_{t-1}, w_t)}{P(w_1, w_2, \ldots, w_{t-1})} \]

-LLMs can approximate this probability by learning from training datasets.
-Then, when they make predictions, they will select the word at position \(t\) as the word with the maximum \(P(w_t \mid w_1, w_2, \ldots, w_{t-1})\).
+LLMs estimate this probability by learning from training datasets.
+When they make predictions, they will select the word at position \(t\) as the word with the highest probability to be the next word.
+Some models also choose likely words at random, which can lead to more creative outputs.

 warnings.filterwarnings("ignore")